Administration of Justice (AS-T Degree S0362)

 Degree S0362

-To earn an associate degree for transfer, a student must complete 60 units that are eligible for transfer to CSU that consist of: IGETC pattern or CSU GE breadth and a major of at least 18 units.
+To earn an Associate in Science in Administration of Justice for Transfer, a student must complete 60 semester units that are eligible for transfer to CSU that consist of Cal-GETC and a major of at least 18 units.
 Students must have a minimum GPA of 2.0 in all CSU-transferable coursework to receive an associate degree for transfer and all courses in the major must be completed with a C or better.
+A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass or No Pass basis.
 Students earning an associate degree for transfer will not be required to complete any other local graduation requirements.

 Required Courses